SystemsGenetics/GEMmaker/docs/explore.rst

 The following describes the meaning of the arguments in the command-line above:

    - `-profile standard`: instruct Nextflow to run this example on your local machine
-   - `-with-singularity`: instructs Nextflow to use the singularity
+   - `-with-singularity`: instructs Nextflow to use singularity
    - `-with-report`: instructs Nextflow to generate an HTML report indicating performance of the workflow.
    - `-with-timeline`:  instructs Nextflow to generate an HTML report showing a timline of when steps were executed.